Luisg882/Mildew-Detection-in-Cherry-Leaves/README.md

 2. **NumPy**
    - **Purpose**: NumPy is a library for numerical computations, providing support for large multi-dimensional arrays and matrices.
-   - **Usage Example**: You used NumPy to handle and manipulate numerical data, particularly when calculating average dimensions of resized images.
+   - **Usage Example**: Used NumPy to handle and manipulate numerical data, particularly when calculating average dimensions of resized images.
      ```python
      dim1_mean = int(np.array(dim1).mean())
      dim2_mean = int(np.array(dim2).mean())